 Summary:

 Climate change is a pressing global issue that requires decisive action from all sectors of society.
-In a bold move to address this challenge, the California Air Resources Group is rolling out new regulations that ban the sale of gas water heaters starting in 2030
+The California Air Resources Group is rolling out new regulations that ban the sale of gas water heaters starting in 2030 in a bold move to address this challenge.

-This significant step aims to reduce California’s carbon footprint, and is expected to contribute to the state’s ambitious climate goals.
-Learn why this change is happening and what you need to do in this guide—then send us a message for help with the transition!
+Measures like these reduce California's carbon footprint and contribute to our state's ambitious climate goals, but they can also affect you as a customer.
+Learn why these changes are happening and what you need to do in this guide, then send us a message for help with the transition!

 Gas-powered appliances are a staple in American homes because they're affordable and effective, but they also have serious drawbacks.
 Natural gas combustion releases harmful greenhouse gases like carbon dioxide and nitrogen oxide into the atmosphere.